Skip to Content

 PlanetEcliptic periodEcliptic H/nICRF periodICRF H/n

-Uranus~111,669 yrH/3 (prograde)~33,501 yr−H/10 (retrograde)
+Uranus~111,772 yrH/3 (prograde)~33,532 yr−H/10 (retrograde)

 Mercury

 Mercury’s model is fully aligned with NASA transit data.
+Perihelion precession: ~572 arcsec/cy.

-Mercury perihelion movement relative to the invariable plane
+Mercury orbital diagram aligned with NASA transit data WebGeocalc data for Mercury perihelion precession Mercury perihelion movement relative to the invariable plane

-Orbital Element (J2000)Value
+Orbital element (J2000)Value

 Ascending node (ecliptic)48.330°